 At noon, he settles in to his desk on the Senate floor.
 He thanks heaven for the sparse attendance.
 Ever since he was assigned the Candy Desk, he'd renewed his vow to win the next election and move to a better seat.
 It was hard enough calming his nerves before addressing the room, but all the folks who walked by seemed to be making a point of plucking the bite-sized candy bars from his desk.
 He knew they were trying to rattle him.
 He also remembered what he learned in the orientation.
 Any time he could get face-to-face with a fellow Senator was a step toward being remembered, especially with the chairs of his "wish list" committees.

-He glanced at his BlackBerry and saw a new message from his wife.
+He glanced at his iPhone and saw a new message from his wife.
 She'd sent pictures of his family on a canoe trip last weekend.
 They looked healthy and happy.
 His wife looked peaceful.
 She deserved it.
 It had been a long campaign.
 He was looking forward to the flight home on Friday.

 He texted her back, "I love you, shmoopy," and hoped he wasn't breaking any ethical rules.

 He heard snickering.
 He looked up and saw a group of senators facing him.
 Why were they all wearing light blue suits?
 Then he remembered.
 It was Seersucker Thursday and he was wearing yesterday's wool.
-He checked his watch and calculated the 11-minute dash back to his office, a quick change and, hopefully, back in time for the bell.
+He checked his watch and calculated the 11-minute dash back to his office, a quick change, and, hopefully, back in time for the bell.
 At least he'd get some exercise.